sukinsky/install-and-crack-confluence-and-jira/README.md

-# Setup Confluence with PostgreSQL
+# Setup Confluence and Jira with PostgreSQL

 ## Dependencies: